 Bentonite Turmeric Mask

 This remix of the classic clay mask can be used to treat breakouts, oily skin, and gently exfoliate.
-Bentonite clay is known for its detoxifying properties.
+Bentonite clay is known for its detoxifying properties, though it can be a bit drying for those with dry or sensitive skin.
 Turmeric helps to even skin tone, brighten, and further treat breakouts.

 - Natural calcium bentonite clay powder (1/4 cup)